All comparisonsTask Managers

 Todoist

-MeisterTask fails first because board structure and setup exceed short-term academic needs.
+MeisterTask fails first because it breaks when board structure and setup exceed short-term academic needs.

 Verdict